-is updated.
-Entries for policies WMP4, WMP7a, WMP7b, WMP11, WMP14, WMP15 and WMP27 would be deleted and replaced with 8.1 It is proposed that the implementation and monitoring table in section 7 of the Waste and Minerals Plan (pages 120-137) the table below.
-Monitoring and reporting on the implementation of the policies in the Plan is important to establish whether they are being Performance of the policies is currently and will continue to be evaluated yearly and reported via the Local Aggregates Assessment successful in achieving their aims.
+8.2 Monitoring and reporting on the implementation of the policies in the Plan is important to establish whether they are being Performance of the policies is currently and will continue to be evaluated yearly and reported via the Local Aggregates Assessment successful in achieving their aims.
 Monitoring also allows corrective action to be taken if the aims of the Plan are not being met. and Annual Monitoring Report.
-8.2